biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 // emit a greeting
 sayHello(greeting_ch)
 ```

 And run the pipeline again!
 ```groovy
 nextflow run hello.nf
 ```

 ## Relaunch a pipeline without repeating steps

+> One of the core features of Nextflow is the ability to cache task executions and re-use them in subsequent runs to minimize duplicate work.
+Reentrancy is useful both for recovering from errors and for iteratively when developing a pipeline.

-A very useful option of nextflow is the -resume to launch a pipeline again without repeating identical steps.
-Very interesting if your pipeline had an error in one of the processes and you want to
+In other words use the `-resume` option to run a pipeline again without repeating the processes that have already been completed without errors.

-Run the workflow again with -resume
 ```groovy
 nextflow run hello.nf -resume
 ```
+What happened?
+Did your `sayHello()` process run again?

 ## Use command line interface (CLI) parameters for inputs

-We want to be able to specify the input from the command line, Nextflow has a built-in workflow parameter system called params, which makes it easy to declare and use CLI parameters.
+> Nextflow has a built-in workflow parameter system called params, which makes it easy to declare and use CLI parameters.

+So try to specify the input from the command line.
+For that you need to modify how the channel is created to get now the ingreeting value from the CLI in the workflow block.
 ```groovy
 // create a channel for inputs greeting_ch = Channel.of(params.greeting)
 ```

 Run the pipeline!
 Let's greet på Dansk!
 ```groovy
 nextflow run hello.nf --greeting 'Hej verden!'
 ```

 > Notice one thing here, for parameters that apply to a pipeline, we use a double hyphen (--),
-> whereas we use a single hyphen (-) >for parameters that modify a specific Nextflow setting,
+> whereas we use a single hyphen (-) for parameters that modify a specific Nextflow setting,
 > e.g. the -resume feature we used earlier.

-## Add a second process
+## Let's add a second process to our pipeline

-Now we introduce a second process that converts the text to uppercase (all-caps).
+Now we introduce a second process that converts the text to uppercase.

-Here it is the code:
+Here it is just an scheme for the code:

 ```groovy
 /*